hwayne/hacker-test-history/README.md

 ####  0026 Ever define your own numerical type to get better precision?

+If you want to work with numbers larger than maxint, one approach is to treat regular machine integers as "digits", store numbers as a sequence of those digits, and teach your computer how to add, subtract, multiply and divide those numbers using the traditional "longhand" algorithms.
+This is much, much slower than using your computer's normal arithmetic functions, but it means you can operate precisely on numbers as large as available memory.

 ####  0027 Can you name powers of two up to 2**16 in arbitrary order?

 ####  0028 ... up to 2**32?